Federal and State Regulations

 2 CFR Part 200 (OMB Uniform Guidance), This guidance supersedes requirements from OMB Circulars A-21, A-87, A-110, and A-122 (which have been placed in 2 C.F.R.
 Parts 220, 225, 215, and 230); Circulars A-89, A-102, and A-133; and the guidance in Circular A-50 on Single Audit Act follow-up.
 This guidance applies to new awards and funding increments (continuation awards) received on or after December 26, 2014.

 EDGAR - Administrative regulations for the U.S. Department of Education grants.

 FAR - Federal Acquisition Regulations are the primary regulations used by federal sponsors to govern contracts for supplies and services, including research services.
-FAR incorporates OMB Circular A-21 for the purpose of defining allowable costs.
-FAR is not applied to grants and cooperative agreements that are governed by OMB Circular A-110, agency grant regulations, or Federal Demonstration Project (FDP) terms and conditions (FDP is not applicable to MVSU).
+FAR is not applied to grants and cooperative agreements that are governed by the Uniform Guidance, agency grant regulations, or Federal Demonstration Project (FDP) terms and conditions (FDP is not applicable to MVSU).
 Federal contracts typically incorporate all of the FAR clauses applicable to a given project.

 State Regulations and Guidelines - Each state agency provides regulatory guidance in requests for proposals, in award documents, and/or in contract terms.
 In practice, they apply the cost principles under the Uniform Guidance (for awards on or after December 26, 2014) to universities.